sim_io Module

 • DISR: was the node disrupted in the period?
 (True/False)

-• OO:p: on-order quantity (items that have been ordered from successor p but not yet received)
+• OO:p:prod: on-order quantity (items of product prod that have been ordered from successor p but not yet received)

-• RM:p: number of items from predecessor p in raw-material inventory at node
+• RM:prod: number of items of product prod in raw-material inventory at node

 • HC: holding cost incurred at the node in the period